BolunDai0216/DifferentiableOptimizationCBF/docs/source/index.md

 ## Acknowledgements

 This work was partially supported by the NYUAD Center for Artificial Intelligence and Robotics (CAIR), funded by Tamkeen under the NYUAD Research Institute Award CG010.
+We would like to thank Avadesh Meduri for his help in setting up the robot communication pipeline.
+We would also like to thank the contributors to the open-source software that we utilize for the simulations and robotic experiments.

 ---